Lord Abbett

 Lord, Abbett & Co.
-LLC is an independent, privately-held investment management company headquartered in Jersey City, New Jersey.
-The firm offers a variety of fixed−income and equity strategies to individual and institutional investors.
-Lord Abbett has a global presence with offices in London, Dublin, Paris, Tokyo, and Montevideo.
+LLC is an independent, privately held investment management company headquartered in Jersey City, New Jersey.
+Lord Abbett has offices in Jersey City, Dubai, Dublin, London, Montevideo, Singapore, Tokyo, and Zurich.

 History

 On November 18, 1929, several weeks after the stock market crash that ushered in the Great Depression, Andrew James Lord, Leon Abbett, John R. Westerfield, and Julian B. Beaty created Lord, Westerfield & Co., Inc., with headquarters at 68 William Street, a few blocks from the New York Stock Exchange.
 In 1931, the Westerfields resigned from the company.
 Leon Abbett, a member of the founding group and the son of a former two-time New Jersey governor and state Supreme Court justice, provided the capital contribution that enabled the firm to continue.
 The name of the company was changed to Lord, Abbett & Co. and its headquarters were moved to 63 Wall Street.

-On September 19, 1932, Lord created the investment trust, American Business Shares, which is now known as the Lord Abbett Income Fund.
+On September 19, 1932, Lord created the American Business Shares investment trust, which is now known as the Lord Abbett Income Fund.
 Two years later, the Lord Abbett Affiliated Fund was launched.
-In 1937, the firm opened its first west coast branch in Los Angeles.
+In 1937, the firm opened its first West Coast branch in Los Angeles.
 Lord Abbett, along with other investment companies, made important contributions to the drafting of the Investment Company Act of 1940, which defines the responsibilities and limitations of investment firms.

 In 1971, Lord Abbett launched the Lord Abbett Bond Debenture Fund, one of the first funds to invest in a combination of different types of fixed−income securities.
 In 1975, Lord Abbett moved into pension fund management.
 The firm launched its institutional business in 1976, with the introduction of a large-cap value product for an institutional client.
 In 1978, American Utility Shares was merged into the Lord Abbett Income Fund.
 The firm's assets under management increased from around $2 billion in 1975 to $4.5 billion in 1983.
 Ronald P. Lynch and John M. McCarthy became co-managing partners that year after Berndt's death.